Linkage Program

 Judy.Alexander@newcastle.edu.au

-If you are interested in the ARC Centres of Excellence scheme either as lead CI or as a node of an application led by another university, please contact Judy Alexander as soon as possible to explore the scope of support that may be available for the development of your application.
+If you are interested in the ARC Centres of Excellence scheme either as lead CI or as a node of an application led by another university, please complete the online expression of interest form.

 The program